(A Series of Recollections by former Mayor Leon White as told to Alan Mitchell)

 At a later date, the Army arrived with a large caliber anti-aircraft gun.
 It was installed on top of Fort Point, the hill south of Leon’s home.
 A big hole was dug, the large gun rolled into it, and then aimed down to cover Dock Beach, the Dock itself and the Harbor.

-October 7th, 1942, 40 wounded sailors from the 7,000 ton oil tanker USS Larry Doheny were brought ashore at the Port Orford Dock.
+On October 7th, 1942, 40 wounded sailors from the 7,000 ton oil tanker USS Larry Doheny were brought ashore at the Port Orford Dock.
 The Japanese submarine I-25 had sunk them off Cape Sebastian.
 Many of the wounded were heavily bandaged.
 Some were put into the Coast Guard’s Barracks at the Heads, the rest moved into the American Legion Building to await transportation to a military hospital.
+Leon clearly recalls seeing flatbed trucks loaded with injured sailors being driven past his home up the hill to Gilbert Gable’s Administration Building.
+He remembers others were taken to the Rainbow Gardens Dance Hall, as well as the Legion Hall across the street from Port Orford Elementary school’s playground.
+His 8-year-old sister Annette was in class that day.
+She and her classmates watched as bandaged survivors were unloaded in front of the Legion Hall.

-After the war, people learned the submarine that sunk the USS Larry Doheny had been the same one launching a small float plane off Brookings in an attempt to firebomb the forest during October, 1942.
-That mission failed because the forest was so wet.
-The submarine then headed north to Port Orford, sinking the USS Doheny along the way.
-To keep our Navy from finding them before launching their second firebombing mission, the I-25 secretly stayed several days on the sandy bottom of Nellie’s Cove.
-That attack was flown up the Sixes River Valley.
+Soon after the war, people learned the I-25 submarine that sunk the tanker ship USS Larry Doheny in October, 1942, was the same one that had launched a small float plane off Brookings on September 9th, 1942, in an attempt to firebomb the Siskiyou National Forest.
+That Brookings (“Lookout Air Raids”) mission failed because the forest was so wet.
+After retreiving the float plane, the sub was spotted and unsuccessfully attacked from the air.
+To elude our military the I-25 headed north, then secretly stayed on the ocean floor near Port Orford.
+(Later accounts of the incident pinpointed this second mission’s launch location to have been just west of Cape Blanco).
+That second attack was flown up the Sixes River Valley.
 Wet conditions in the forest also caused that attack to fail.